nerisius/Seahawks-Accounting-Management/README.md

 1. Clone the repository to htdocs
 2. Import the database schema
 3. Configure database connection in `config/database.php`
-4. Access the website via your web server's localhost
+4. Access the website via your web server